 Excess savings could boost consumer spending

 Like the phenomenon that we saw in developed countries, there is substantial pent-up demand within China.
-Travel bookings for the upcoming Lunar New Year are significantly higher than the last two years, and Chinese consumers have built up a significant amount of savings – it is estimated that there is close to $900 billion in excess savings.
+Travel bookings for the upcoming Lunar New Year are significantly higher than the last two years, and Chinese consumers have built up a significant amount of savings—it is estimated that there is close to US$900 billion in excess savings.
 Of course, those savings are not equally distributed, but should nevertheless provide a boost to domestic consumption through 2023.

 Lending restrictions on real-estate developers easing

-The Chinese government has also been loosening some of the restrictions that it placed on the property sector – chiefly, around the three red lines policy that aimed to reduce the amount of debt property developers had.
-The easiest way to show this alleviation is through the credit spread of Chinese high yield U.S. dollar (USD) bonds – that is, the extra interest rate offered for Chinese high yield bonds (issued in USD), relative to U.S. Treasuries.
+The Chinese government has also been loosening some of the restrictions that it placed on the property sector—chiefly, around the three red lines policy that aimed to reduce the amount of debt held by property developers.
+The easiest way to show this alleviation is through the credit spread of Chinese high yield U.S. dollar (USD) bonds—that is, the extra interest rate offered for Chinese high yield bonds (issued in USD), relative to U.S. Treasuries.
 Property developers account for a large majority of USD high yield issuers, comprising nearly 80% of the index.
 After peaking at above 30%, these spreads have come down to 14%.
 It is important to note that this is still an elevated level, but a vast improvement nevertheless.